SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 1/3/2017 ==

+Worked on updating the stat data structures.
+It operates on a "live" stat structure and it updates itself accordingly.

+Note that the stats can now be abstractly reset as well with "devolve" and "evolve" working in accordance.

+Note also that devolve will scale the health back down to the original scale.
+Meaning you "lose" less hp in high evolution stages.

+Started also figuring out where all the animals to each biome belong.

+These scenarios have been roughly tested in a live battle, though further investigation and testing will need to reveal issues with these changes.

+A good change nonetheless for the stats used to be manipulated from all over the system.

+A walking heal has also been implemented in which every 100 steps will heal you 1 hp.

 == 28/2/2017 ==

 I have filled in the biomes for each city, as noted in maps.js.